OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

 ## Hosting your Office Add-in

 Office Add-ins must be hosted, even in development, via HTTPS.
-Yo Office creates a bsconfig.json, which uses Browsersync to make your tweaking and testing faster by synchronizing file changes across multiple devices.
+Yo Office creates a bsconfig.json, which uses Browsersync to make it faster for you to tweak and test your add-in by synchronizing file changes across multiple devices.

 Launch the local HTTPS site on https://localhost:3000 by typing the following command in your console: